JohnnyLdeAlba/portfolio/README.md

 # portfolio
-A react based website for my portfolio.
+A ReactJS based website for my portfolio.